• Skip to primary navigation

 Bottom line: Your body should be able to digest food without pills, and might need to be re-taught how to do so with these simple tips and some strategic whole food therapy.
 While occasionally I'm sure there is good reason to use small amounts of betaine HCL for a short period of time, I think it's best to address the REAL issues behind poor digestion, which is most frequently caused by gut pathogens and/or overgrowth conditions, slowed metabolism due to stress, dieting, not eating enough, or a low nutrient diet.

-Be sure to read the next post in the digestive series — How to Fix Your Gut.
+Be sure to read the next post in the digestive series — Is Your Chronic Gut Issue Really a Liver/Gallbladder Issue?

 Is Nutritional Debt Causing Your Poor Digestion?